Online Rental Applications

 Fair Credit Reporting Act

-An of their rights.
+An important analysis of their rights.

 The FCRA summary explains your tenants’ rights when it comes to their information, and their right of fair and accurate reporting.
 It is important to have this section for your and their protection.